 My interest in diptychs as the meeting place between contrasting realities has drawn me to see the horizon as an intersection of two realms—sky and water, clouds and land, the Divine and the Human.
 It is in this meditation that I approach emotive landscapes and vivid abstract compositions.
 The environments I create are indicative of the messy and emotional process of understanding ways seemingly disparate things interact.

 I’ve shown my work in various locations across the United States, including Baltimore, Philadelphia, Los Angeles, New York, and my new hometown of Chattanooga, Tennessee.
 In 2004 I was a recipient of the Daniel Vollmer Scholarship for the Arts, and upon moving to Chattanooga, I became a member of the Association for Visual Arts.

 Today much of my life revolves around creativity in a variety of media.

 I enjoy anything visual and have made it a point to use my creativity in many outlets.
 In addition to my paintings, I draw residential architectural plans, write poetry and songs, and work as a designer on websites, logos, and print materials for a wide range of clients.
-Though I was raised in the Baltimore area, I now make art in my home studio in Chattanooga where I live with my wife and our son.
+Though I was raised in the Baltimore area, I now make art in my home studio in Chattanooga where I live with my wife and our two children.

 Stay tuned to the News page for updates as I post new images of work and announcements for upcoming exhibitions.